wix-incubator/rnsst/README.md

      appName: 'Your app Name',
      serverUrl: 'applitools server url', //Optional, leave empty if not using custom server
-     batchId: 'Unique batch number, can simply be uuid.v4()', }
+     batchId: 'Unique batch number, can simply be uuid.v4()',
+     worker: 1, // Optional, leave empty if you are not using multiple Detox workers
+     totalWorkers: 3, // Optional, leave empty if you are not using multiple Detox workers }
 };